propelorm/Propel2/documentation/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 {% endhighlight %}

 As you can see, this is really easy to manage basic forms with both Symfony2 and Propel.
-But, in real life, this kind of forms is not enought and you'll probably manage objects with relations, this is the next part of this chapter.
+But, in real life, this kind of forms is not enough and you'll probably manage objects with relations, this is the next part of this chapter.

 ## One-To-Many relations ##

 A `Book` has an `Author`, this is a **One-To-Many** relation.
-Let's modifing your `BookType` to handle this relation:
+Let's modifying your `BookType` to handle this relation:

 {% highlight php %}